ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 Here we briefly recall the relevant basic concepts from [[analysis]], as a motivation for various definitions in [[topology]].
-The reader who either already recalls these concepts in analysis or is content with ignoring the motivation of topology from analysis should skip right away to the section _[Topological spaces](#TopologicalSpaces)_.
+The reader who either already recalls these concepts in analysis or is content with ignoring the motivation coming from analysis should skip right away to the section _[Topological spaces](#TopologicalSpaces)_.

 +-- {: .num_defn #MetricSpace}
 ###### Definition